Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Falcons stats and trends

-- Atlanta has four wins against the spread in 12 games this year.
+- In Atlanta's 12 games this year, it has four wins against the spread.

-- This year, the Falcons have just one against the spread win in five games as an underdog of 3 points or more.
+- This year, the Falcons have just two against the spread wins in six games as an underdog of 2.5 points or more.

-- Atlanta's games this season have eclipsed the over/under five times in 12 opportunities (41.7%).
+- Atlanta's games this season have gone over the total in five out of 12 opportunities (41.7%).

-- When Atlanta puts up more than 21.1 points, it is 2-3 against the spread and 3-2 overall.
+- Atlanta is 2-3 against the spread and 3-2 overall in games when it records more than 21.1 points.

-- This season the Falcons have turned the ball over 19 times, five more than the Panthers' takeaways (14).
+- The Falcons have turned the ball over 19 times this season, five more turnovers than the Panthers have forced (14).

 Home and road insights

-- Carolina has two wins against the spread, and is 2-4 overall, at home this year.
+- At home this year, Carolina has two wins against the spread and is 2-4 overall.

-- The Panthers have one win ATS (1-1) as 3-point favorites or more at home.
+- At home, the Panthers have one win ATS (1-2) as 2.5-point favorites or greater.

-- Carolina has hit the over twice in six home games this year.
+- This season, in six home games, Carolina has gone over the total twice.

+- The Falcons are winless ATS (0-1) on the road as 2.5-point underdogs or more.

-- In three of six road games this season, Atlanta has hit the over.
+- In three of six road games this year, Atlanta has gone over the total.

 Powered by Data Skrive.